aman0117-crypto/Calculator/README.md

 # Calculator
-This is the basic calculator using Core Java.
+This is the basic calculator project using Core Java.